 Ok, let’s get into the details about some of our favorite Cape Cod allergy friendly restaurants!

-Pate’s: Our recent allergy friendly favorite
+Pate’s: An allergy friendly favorite

 Pate’s has an old school steakhouse feel, with its wood paneling and dark interior.
 The main dining room provides a view of the grilling and cooking action in the kitchen, though it does come with some of the associated smoke from the cooking.
 We sat in the back room removed from that action.

 Pate’s menu has a pretty good balance between meat and seafood items, with plenty to choose from on both sides.
 Many of the dishes have a pretty basic preparation, which can be helpful in terms of finding something for those with food allergies.

 B started with an order of shrimp cocktail.
 He discovered he enjoyed this appetizer when visiting Pate’s last year.
 He pretty much goes for the shrimp sans the cocktail sauce, but he did try a bit of the sauce this time.

 Our growing lad isn’t going to be able to order from the children’s menu much longer, but he was able to order from it this time.
 He went with the children’s topped rump steak, and loved it!
 B loves a baked potato with a steak, so we brought along some Earth Balance Buttery Spread for him to use on his baked potatoes.